hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionThree.rst

 * If you have to choose, choose the algorithm with the lesser order of magnitude.
 * We care about runtime expressions when we have a large order of (n) to be concerned with.
 * For small factors of (n), the constant factor for time efficiency is nominal.
+* FLOPs are Floating-Point Operations per Second.
+It's the comparitive performance amongst different computers.
+We look at how many arithmetic operations the CPU can do in one second, and we compare that.
+* A supercomputer is almost 82k times faster than a standard desktop.
+* A compartive study shows that a supercomputer falls behind a standard computer, despite higher FLOPs, because the supercomputer was using O(n^2) vs O(n) after the input of (n) grew.
+* To analyze the time efficiency of an algorithm, you look at the fundmental units of work the algorithm performs.

 *Notes are ongoing, pending completion*